Understanding the Psychological Safety Index (PSI)

 The Four Domains of Psychological Safety

-Psychological safety isn’t one-size-fits-all.
-The PSI breaks it down into four key domains, each revealing a different facet of team dynamics:
+Psychological safety is a measure of team dynamic that encompasses different interpersonal communication aspects.
+The PSI breaks an overal score of psychological safety down into four key domains, each revealing a different facets of the interpersonal dynamics:

 • Attitude to Risk & Failure